saascipes/kubernetes-job-runner/README.md

   ```
   git clone https://github.com/saascipes/kubernetes-job-runner.git
   ```
-2. Open a Terminal window and change directories to the kubernetes-job-runner repo folder.
+2. Change directories to the kubernetes-job-runner repo folder.
-2. Build the Docker images.
+3. Build the Docker images.
   - The Kubernetes Job Runner image.
 This image runs the SaaSGlue Agent which will start the sample application jobs.
   ```
   ./bin/build_agent_docker_image.sh